Henriquedcb/site-curiosidade-android/README.md

-# site-curiosidade-android
+# Conheça a História e a Evolução do ANDROID!
-Site que apresenta a história e a evolução do Android
+Curiosidades sobre a evolução do ANDROID.